Furnace Repair Checklist

 - Moving one hand, steadily flip the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” don’t touch it and call an expert from Farnell Mechanical, Inc. at 334-245-4748 quickly.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call an expert from Farnell Mechanical, Inc. at 334-245-4748 quickly.

 No matter your furnace’s age or brand, it has no less than one standard wall switch placed on or by it.